 After excavating out the steps. the author found himself in front of a tomb carrying the seals of the king he was searching for, Tutankhamen.
 The author closes the tomb acquiring all the things he is going to need to take on the challenge ahead of him, this includes the gathering of an elite crew of Egyptologists.

-The antechamber is finally entered and after some stunned moments the author realizes there is no coffin and then the sealed doorway comes into view between the two life size gaurdian figures of the king.
-With this Mr. Carter begins a description of the antechamber and its contents including some of the challenges he faces in the preservation of certain objects such as the pile of chariots with leather elements which had turned to a glue substance.
+The antechamber is finally entered and after some stunned moments, the author realizes there is no coffin and then the sealed doorway comes into view between the two life-size guardian figures of the king.
+With this, Mr. Carter begins a description of the antechamber and its contents including some of the challenges he faces in the preservation of certain objects such as the pile of chariots with leather elements which had turned to a glue substance.

-The author points out some of the most important contents in the antechamber with two full page colour pictures of two of the rooms most outstanding treasures.
-The clearing of the antechamber becomes more complicated as throngs of tourists crowed the mouth of the tomb waiting for the objects to appear from within.
+The author points out some of the most important contents in the antechamber with two full page color pictures of two of the rooms most outstanding treasures.
+The clearing of the antechamber becomes more complicated as throngs of tourists crowd the mouth of the tomb waiting for the objects to appear from within.

 I really did not need an entire chapter on the chariots found in the antechamber as wonderful as they are including their accessories.
 The author stands before a wall of gold figuring how to dismantle the shrines surrounding the sarcophagus with the end results that the outermost shrine cannot be removed from the burial chamber until all the other interior shrines are removed, only then can the outer shrine walls be manipulated out of the tomb.

-The authors hopes of the kings mummy to be in better condition than the broken royal mummies found in the two royal mummy caches is dashed as the kings mummy is in even worse condition than the other kingly mummies due to the buckets full of resin which have charred the corpse.
-The coloured picture of Tutankhamen's mask is an outstanding picture of the object which presents a soft lifelike complexion to the kings face.
+The authors hopes of the king's mummy to be in better condition than the broken royal mummies found in the two royal mummy caches is dashed as the kings mummy is in even worse condition than the other kingly mummies due to the buckets full of resin which has charred the corpse.
+The colored picture of Tutankhamen's mask is an outstanding picture of the object which presents a soft lifelike complexion to the kings face.

 The book is of course filled with Harry Burton's magnificent photographs of the excavation of which the taking apart of the mummy are some of the most interesting.
 With the kings mummy dealt with the author takes down the boards which have sealed the treasury for the last four years.